 Reference our housing page for deadlines for requests involving housing.

+We provide reasonable accommodations for participation in Cornell programs and courses.
+Appropriate, reasonable accommodations are determined on an individual basis and are based on your specific situation.
 Your accommodation plan at Cornell will be unique to your time here and may be different than what you had received before.

 Services and Accommodations

 There are not certain services or accommodations that are automatically granted.
 After you submit information to our office, we may meet with you or discuss via email your individual situation and what an appropriate accommodation plan may be.
 There are many factors that go into this, including the types of courses you are taking and the impact of your condition or disability.

 You can learn more about accommodations and services at Cornell on our website.

 SDS does not charge for accommodations.
 However, you are responsible for aids or assistance of a personal nature such as wheelchairs, hearing aids, computers to be used at home, or attendants for services of a personal nature (including assistance with bathing, dressing, or life coaching).

 There is not tutoring available through SDS, however there are a number of tutoring resources available at Cornell.

 - Your college’s advising office can provide direction on the best places to find support in your specific courses.
 Many colleges, schools, departments have their own support services.

 - We can also help refer you to appropriate support.